mortvicious/cloud-social-network/README.md

     - Encrypted instant messaging
     - Encrypted authorization
     - Encrypted data transfers between client and server
-- Use the best practicies to be sure that every other software engineer could read code as a book
+- Use the best practices to be sure that every other software engineer could read code as a book
 - Totally separate server code from client code

 #